 It may be very simple to adapt your existing assignments for circumstances where you miss face-to-face meetings.
 For example:

 - For more guided discussion, you could ask students to write one-page response papers on a particular topic, or short responses to discussion prompts.
-They could post these to Blackboard or a class blog, or email them to the rest of the class.
+They could post these to Blackboard, Canvas or a class blog, or email them to the rest of the class.
 You could then ask each student to respond to at least one other student’s paper.

 - If students are working on independent projects, you might ask them to update one another on their progress via Twitter.
 (This can prove useful even in normal contexts that involve limited face-to-face interaction, such as thesis colloquia.)
 Specify a hashtag for easy viewing of all the tweets about a certain project.